NHOrus/srwq-compilation/episode-14.md

 "Huh.
 S'interesting."

-*I realise this may not be the best time to ask this, Katina...But have you given major thought to what you're doing with this group?*
+*I realise this may not be the best time to ask this, Katina...
+But have you given major thought to what you're doing with this group?*

 You plop down on a bollard and start to ramble.
 "Well... where else would I go?
 The Shadow Mirrors are my friends, the only people I've ever known who'd really give me a chance to be me.
 I can barely remember life before the School, and those old farts at the School just think I'm a defect.
 The Mirrors have seen the worst I can do, and will still let me go with them.
 Besides, the idea of a world of fighting forever...
 I can get behind that."